wleoncio/pomodoro/README.md

 ./pomodoro.sh
 ```

 on your terminal and follow the prompt.
 You should be getting visual (notification) and audio feedback about your pomodoro and your breaks.
+You can interrupt the program by pressing Ctrl+C on your terminal.

 # Dependencies